Pynee/esp32_autosteer/README.md

-This is Originally a fork of MtPoke21's repo https://github.com/MrPoke21/AgOpenGPS_Boards/tree/master/ESP32 that was converted into Platformio project but now almost everything totally rewritten.
+This is originally a fork of MrPoke21's repo https://github.com/MrPoke21/AgOpenGPS_Boards/tree/master/ESP32 that was converted into Platformio project but now almost everything is totally rewritten.
 My goal is to make a better codebase for AgOpenGPS firmware targeting ESP32 boards.

 |Task            |trigger/interval                       |priority|purpose          |
 |----------------|---------------------------------------|--------|-----------------|